briangeis/steam-windows-emulation/README.md

 ## Prerequisites

-Before we begin, you will need to have:
+Before we begin, you will need:

 * The Steam for Linux client installed
 * The Windows `.exe` installer for your application